Edward Payson Ferry: Family

 Part of Edward's mining fortune was used to pay off the debts of his older brother, Senator Thomas W. Ferry.
 Thomas had amassed millions in debts after his lumber and steel businesses went bankrupt.
 Edward Payson Ferry married Clara Virginia White, a second cousin who worked as a teacher.
-Clara died tragically in a horseback riding accident.
+Clara died in a horseback riding accident.
 They had two sons in the early 1870s of note.
 Their first son was William Montague Ferry, born on March 12, 1871, named after his grandfather, who had recently passed.
 This son later became president of the Utah State Senate from 1911 to 1915 and Mayor of Salt Lake City from 1915 to 1919.
 His second son, Edward Steward Ferry, was born in 1872 in Grand Haven.
 He was an 1896 graduate of University of Michigan Law School.
 He became a prominent Salt Lake City attorney with influential political connections.
 Edward Steward Ferry participated in a US Supreme court case against his cousin, Henry Clay Hall Jr., in April 1913.
 His side lost the case.
 He committed suicide on June 11, 1913.
-His body was brought back to Grand Haven, Michigan to be buried in the family plot.
+His body was brought back to Grand Haven, Michigan, to be buried in the family plot.

-Edward's daughter Edith White Ferry (Merrill) married U.S. Army Brigadier General Dana Merrill in Edward's home town of Grand Haven.